 Today in Tribe History: July 25, 2011

-2011 – The rookie delivers.
-Second baseman Jason Kipnis drives in Carlos Santana with a walk-off single to right field off of Hisanori Takahashi as the Cleveland Indians score two in the ninth to defeat the Los Angeles Angels, 3-2.
-Both the hit and RBI are the first of his career.
+The rookie delivers – second baseman Jason Kipnis drives in Carlos Santana with a walk-off single to right field off of Hisanori Takahashi as the Cleveland Indians score two in the ninth to defeat the Los Angeles Angels, 3-2.
+Both the hit and RBI are the first of Kipnis’ career.

-In a well-pitched contest between the Angels’ Dan Haren and the Indians’ Fausto Carmona (Roberto Hernandez), Cleveland jumped out to an early 1-0 lead on an RBI-single from Asdrubal Cabrera in the first inning to score Michael Brantley, who had reached base on a one-out double.
+In a well-pitched contest between the Angels’ Dan Haren and the Indians’ Fausto Carmona (Roberto Hernandez), Cleveland jumped out to an early 1-0 lead in the first inning on an RBI-single from Asdrubal Cabrera to score Michael Brantley, who had reached base on a one-out double.
 The Angels got men in scoring position in the fourth and fifth off of Carmona, but could not capitalize off of four hits and three walks in his six scoreless innings on the mound.
-Haren struck out ten and allowed just the one run through seven and two-thirds, holding the Indians to just the one first inning run.
+Haren struck out ten and allowed just the one run through seven and two-thirds.

 After a scoreless frame from Joe Smith, the Angels struck through against reliever Vinnie Pestano in the eighth.
 Maicer Izturis singled to start the inning and after a Torii Hunter fly out, Bobby Abreu homered to deep right to give the Angels a 2-1 advantage.